How Shoes and Feet are Like Small Business Loan Interest Rates – One Size Does Not Fit All Financing Strategies.

 This pricing difference leads to the next questions as to why one hamburger restaurant gets a $50,000 loan, and a similar restaurant by gross revenue only gets $35,000?

 Now let’s move on and talk about shoe sizes.
 Half sizes and small shoes for the tiniest of tots and shoes for giants up to size twenty-six.
 Different shoe sizes, in this case, represent the dollar amounts of the loans.
+Like shoes, loan programs, loan size and loan rates can all be different.
+Just like the Brannock Device to measure your feet, is it no wonder why you need business loan calculators to figure out the proper loan?

 Let us address the interest rates.
 These are like your shoe widths.
 Some are narrow or low while some are wide or even double wide.
 You get the point, right?

 Lastly, there are a wide variety of shoe stores.
 Some are specialty shops, and some are the big box department stores and let’s not forget the online sellers.
 Some are known to charge more while others are extremely competitive.
+I guess you can say this is like the financial institutions that offer smallbusiness loans.
+You have your big box banks, while credit unions may be more like the specialty shops and the online lenders that are like the Amazons of the world.
+As you can imagine, there are tons of resources for small businesses.

 All I want is a simple pair of shoes